 Sushi and other seafood to avoid

-Yes, we’re talking close to commercial extinction.
 There are three different types of bluefin tuna: Atlantic, Southern and Pacific.
-While the first two have their own struggles, Pacific bluefin tuna is the one you’ll most frequently find in Japan—and it needs help.
-Adored in the form of sashimi (hon maguro), the (most unfortunately) extremely delicious fish is being fished to the brink and beyond, and yet not much is being done to change that.
+While the first two have their own struggles, Pacific bluefin tuna is the one you’ll most frequently find in Japan—and it needs our help.
+Adored in the form of sashimi (hon maguro), the (most unfortunately) extremely delicious fish is classified as “near threatened” by the International Union for Conservation of Nature (IUCN).

 Potential welfare concerns aside, farming (with artificial hatching) might be the way forward—but is not widespread yet.
-Consider opting for a more sustainable type of sushi until stocks have been allowed to rebound.
+Consider opting for a more sustainable type of sushi until stocks have been allowed to rebound more fully.
 A good alternative is katsuo (skipjack).
-If you must have tuna, choose albacore (called binnaga in Japanese).
+You could also choose albacore tuna (called binnaga in Japanese).

 Oh, and while you’re at it, you might want to pass on the yellowtail (kihada) and big eye (mebachi) too (or at least ask where it’s from).
 As large ocean hunters, they simply do not reproduce or grow fast enough.